INSTRUCTION TO AUTHORS

 Review papers: These papers will not have empirical data acquired by the authors but will include discussion of papers published and data acquired in a specific area.
 We advise a length of 5000-6000 words, (including 50-130 references plus 3-5 figures and/or tables (if required).

-Note: Manuscripts should be prepared double-spaced in Microsoft Word, using Times New Roman font at 12 points.
+Note: Manuscripts should be double line-spaced in Microsoft Word, using Times New Roman font at 12 points.
+Preparing your manuscript

-Ensure that the manuscripts falls within the scope of the journal before submission.
+Ensure that the manuscripts fall within the scope of the journal before submission.
 All submissions must be written in good English.
-Manuscripts should be prepared in single-line spacing of not more than 25 pages.
+Manuscripts should be prepared in double-line spacing of not more than 25 pages.

 The Manuscript Format is as Follows: